Skip to main content

 • Return a 2xx status code within 30 seconds

-• Be publicly accessible (not behind a VPN or firewall)
+• Be publicly accessible over HTTPS

 const express = require("express");